Subedar-major: Indian Army

-In the Indian Army, subedar major(SM) is junior only to a lieutenant who is a commissioned officer and is accorded the highest respect by commissioned officers, JCOs, and NCOs, as they possess a high amount of experience and are referred to as SM Sahab by all.
-He can be the SM of a single unit or the SM of a headquarters that has troops under its command.
+In the Indian Army, subedar major (SM) is junior to a lieutenant who is a commissioned officer.
+They possess a high amount of experience and are referred to as SM Sahab.
+An SM can lead a single unit or a headquarters that has troops under its command.
 Many times, they have been given honorary ranks such as Hon.
 Lieutenant and Hon.
 Captain, as a mark of respect for their exceptional service record.
-The subedar majors and other Junior Commissioned Officers of the Indian Army is equivalent to Group-B gazetted officers in India.
+The subedar majors and other Junior Commissioned Officers of the Indian Army are equivalent to Group-B gazetted officers in India.

 The subedar major ranks now use Ashoka lions with a Gold National Emblem with a red-gold-red stripe below.
 These stripes separate subedar-majors from full commissioned majors.

 Subedar major within the Indian Army is considered as the chief advisor of the commanding officer, responsible for advising him in critical service matters.
 Any incident which is affecting the unit administration, security, or morale of troops is reported by him, to the Commanding Officer.
 He is responsible for the security of troops, civilians, soldiers of other corps and services, posted in the unit, and troops who have come on outstation assignment to his unit.
 He also ensures the maintenance of unit & regiment traditions, ethos and customs, the upkeep, and the maintenance of religious places within the battalion.

 The subedar major is also the unit or regiment cashier who handles all cash transactions.
 He is also responsible for the welfare of all his junior JCOs as well as NCOs and ORs.
 A unit's subedar major also acts as a mentor to young commissioned officers as well as soldiers and is responsible for maintaining the collective discipline of the unit.

+Central Armed Police Forces (India)

+In the Central Armed Police Forces (CAPFs) of India—excluding the Central Industrial Security Force (CISF)—the designation of Subedar Major is used as a senior-most rank among subordinate officers.
+It is positioned above Inspector and below Assistant Commandant in the hierarchy.
+While not uniformly applied across all CAPFs, the rank is recognized in forces such as the CRPF, BSF, ITBP, and SSB, primarily for administrative and ceremonial purposes.